Area:

 Photo: Åke E:son Lindman

 With ground levels already nearly flush with the thresholds, accessibility improvements required minimal intervention.
-A reversible modification allowed for step-free entry, and the automatic door mechanism was discreetly embedded in the floor.
-The southern hall was designed as a flexible space, suitable for concerts, lectures, confirmation classes, exhibitions, and even a café.
-A discreet wire system along the walls enables flexible lighting and display arrangements.
+To ensure inclusivity, a reversible modification allowed for step-free entry, and the automatic door mechanism was discreetly embedded in the floor.
+Meanwhile, the southern hall was designed as a flexible space, suitable for concerts, lectures, confirmation classes, exhibitions, and even a café.
+Additionally, a discreet wire system along the walls enables flexible lighting and display arrangements.

 “With materials and patina this rich, our approach had to be careful—installing heating, lighting, and electrical systems in a way that respected the building’s integrity,” says Magnus.